DiandreMiller/whats-real/Readme.md

 ## Summary

-    This is a two part project.
-Below I will describe some major problems in today's society that I want to attempt to combat through this app.
+   Here's an improved version:

+---

+**What's Real** is a two-part project aimed at addressing critical issues in today's society.
+Below, I outline some of the major challenges this app seeks to combat.

-    With the rise of artifical intelligence, photoshop, and the political climate we live in today, it has become increasingly difficult to tell what is real and what is fake.
-The purpose of this app is to help users distinguish between real photos and fake photos.
+In our current era, the rise of artificial intelligence, advanced photo editing tools like Photoshop, and a polarized political climate have made it increasingly difficult to discern what is real from what is fake.
+The primary goal of this app is to empower users to differentiate between authentic and manipulated images.

-    Another major issue that we face is the rise in fake job postings.
-A lot of people fall for fake job postings and and up getting scammed.
-I will use artifical intelligence to attempt to combat these fake job postings.

-    With this app, I hope to assist you in determining what's real,and what's not.
+Additionally, the prevalence of fake job postings has become a significant concern.
+Many people fall victim to these scams, often resulting in financial loss or identity theft.
+This app will leverage artificial intelligence to identify and mitigate the spread of fraudulent job listings.

+Through **What's Real**, I aim to provide you with the tools to determine what's genuine and what isn't, helping you navigate a world where reality is often blurred.

 ### Getting Started